376th Expeditionary Operations Group

 The 376th Expeditionary Operations Group was a provisional United States Air Force Air Combat Command unit.
 It was stationed at the Transit Center at Manas International Airport, Kyrgyz Republic, up until 2014.

-Originally activated in World War II as the 376th Bombardment Group (Heavy), it was the first Consolidated B-24 Liberator group to be based on European Continent.
+Originally activated in World War II as the 376th Bombardment Group (Heavy), it was the first Consolidated B-24 Liberator group to be based on the European Continent.
 The group engaged in combat as part of the Ninth, Twelfth and Fifteenth Air Forces in the Egypt-Libya and Italian Campaigns.
 The group was awarded Distinguished Unit Citations for operations over North Africa and Sicily, November 1942 – 17 August 1943; Ploiești, Romania, 1 August 1943 and Bratislava, Czechoslovakia, 16 June 1944.
 The B-24D Lady Be Good was assigned to the 514th Bombardment Squadron.

 The 376th is the lead Boeing KC-135 Stratotanker aerial refueling unit for Afghanistan operations.
 Other USAF aircraft supporting the mission include Boeing C-17 Globemaster IIIs.